-Slate is hiring two senior producers to join the fantastic and growing team behind Slate’s daily morning news podcast, What Next, hosted by Mary Harris.
+Slate is hiring a senior producer to join the fantastic and growing team behind Slate’s daily morning news podcast, What Next, hosted by Mary Harris.

-The producers we are looking for have considerable audio editing and mixing experience, sharp news judgment, proven booking skills, and strong leadership, communication, and organizational abilities.
-But above all, these producers must be hungry to tackle the news, whether that’s finding fresh angles and voices on the biggest headlines of the day or bringing undercovered but essential stories to Slate’s national audience.
+The producer we are looking for has considerable audio editing and mixing experience, sharp news judgment, proven booking skills, and strong leadership, communication, and organizational abilities.
+But above all, this producer must be hungry to tackle the news, whether that’s finding fresh angles and voices on the biggest headlines of the day or bringing under-covered but essential stories to Slate’s national audience.
 You care about fairness and accuracy, you care about sound, and you’re passionate about shaping a great, 20-minute story, and then doing it again the next day.

-The ideal candidates must be flexible—the news moves fast—and ambitious.
+The ideal candidate must be flexible—the news moves fast—and ambitious.
 You don’t take yourself too seriously, but you’re serious about the work.
 You’re kind, collaborative, and generous with your colleagues, but you can articulate concerns and solve problems as they crop up.
 You are a good mentor for more junior producers and an excellent partner for senior ones.
-The position is full-time, on-staff, with benefits, and is located in Slate’s Brooklyn office (with possible exceptions made for D.C).
+The position is full-time, on-staff, with benefits, and is located in Slate’s Brooklyn office (with possible exceptions made for the right candidate).
 For now, you must be comfortable working remotely given the constraints posed by the coronavirus outbreak.

 • Work at a senior level on a small team to shape each day’s show: identify the top news stories every day, monitor stories that might become more urgent, know when to pivot